valtzu/bullshit-detector/README.md

 #### Configuration:
 When running docker-compose, you need to set `BULLSHIT_ENDPOINT` environment variable.
 This is a runtime variable and does not require rebuild of any image whenever changing its value.
-To avoid inputting bullshit endpoint every time running docker-compose, create file named blackbox.env with the following content:
+To avoid inputting bullshit endpoint every time running docker-compose, create file named .env with the following content:

 `BULLSHIT_ENDPOINT=<url_to_the_bullshit_endpoint>`